MyMonitorIsTooBig/Industrial-Design-Assignment-1/README.md

 # Industrial-Design-Assignment-1
-▪ Contributions appendix.
+▪ Contributions appendix.<br/>
-  ▪ Here, each team member’s role and responsibilities will be defined with a list of accomplishments and contributions.
+  ▪ Here, each team member’s role and responsibilities will be defined with a list of accomplishments and contributions.<br/>
-  ▪ This declaration will be signed by all team members.
+  ▪ This declaration will be signed by all team members.<br/>
   ▪ It is expected that all team members contribute equally.
 If a contribution is not deemed to be equal, a percentage contribution will be allocated to each team member.
-This will be used to adjust the assignments grade.
+This will be used to adjust the assignments grade.<br/>

-▪ Name other appendices as needed based on their contents.
+▪ Name other appendices as needed based on their contents.<br/>
-▪ Abstract (min 150 words – max 200 words)
+▪ Abstract (min 150 words – max 200 words)<br/>
-▪ Introduction (min ½ column – max 1 column)
+▪ Introduction (min ½ column – max 1 column)<br/>
-▪ Background review (min 1/2 column – max 1 column)
+▪ Background review (min 1/2 column – max 1 column)<br/>
-▪ Results (1 column)
+▪ Results (1 column)<br/>
-▪ Conclusion (1/4 column
+▪ Conclusion (1/4 column)<br/>